ericguizzo/anti_transfer/README.md

 Running this code will produce the results mentioned in the paper, using the same configuration as described in the paper.

 ## INSTALL DEPENDENCIES
-We used these exact packages versions to produce our results:
+We used these exact packages versions:
 * python 3.5
 * numpy 1.15.4
 * scipy 1.4.1